Rohith04MVK/Mini-Keras/README.md

 **NOTE**: We are not affliated with [Keras](https://github.com/keras-team) in any way.
 We're making a lightweight library for ML and Deep learning.

+## Our principle and Ethics

+OUR Principles and Ethics:

+- We believe in resources not used, is resources wasted.
+Hence we have GPU support for people who want speed.
+- We believe in lightweight things, and speeding things up for everyone by default, hence we have kept it lightweight, and speeding it up as we go.
+- Having an easy to use API is always recommended and better, our API is easy to use, get started, and suits the needs of everyone.
+- The code we write, follows several linting rules.
+We believe clean code is the best.
+- Keeping things separate, and different is a good way to manage large things, and we're trying to follow that and make the API understandable for everyone.
+- **We believe in all the factors combine and make a beautiful, and a production end product, And We'll be giving our best towards the following things:**
+  - Keeping things the best quality
+  - Enforcing rules to keep things safe, and clean
+  - Being active, and helping out the community.
+  - Reaching out, and helping those who need it.

+If you're contributing, we hope you follow the contributing guidelines, and our principles.
+If this is new to you, It's gonna be a lot helpful in the future too when working with teams and other people, and increases the quality of several factors in many ways.

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome.
 After cloning & setting up project locally, you can just submit